Jklein64/wiros/README.md

 > [!WARNING]
-> This fork of [WiROS](https://github.com/ucsdwcsng/WiROS) is a complete rewrite done to expose certain information necessary for research not exposed in a useful way by the original library.
+> This fork of [WiROS](https://github.com/ucsdwcsng/WiROS) is a complete rewrite done to expose certain information necessary for research that wasn't exposed in a useful way by the original library.
 As such, it makes many breaking API changes.
 This is not a drag-and-drop replacement for the original WiROS.
 This repository also implements only the WiROS capabilities we need, and _there are no guarantees that every WiROS feature is implemented here!_

 # WiROS: WiFi sensing toolbox for robotics